 How much time do you need for this Albania itinerary?

 I’ve purposefully kept this itinerary quite loose so that you can adjust it to fit your schedule.
-However, you’ll need a minimum of 2 weeks to cover all the points mentioned.
+However, you’ll need a minimum of 2 weeks to cover all the points of interest mentioned.

 One of the best things about travelling in the Balkans is being able to hop across the border.
 From Albania, you can easily continue your travels in Ulcinj and Montenegro, Lake Ohrid in North Macedonia, Kosovo, or Thessaloniki and Northern Greece.
 The choice is yours!